alttch/bma-info/eva4/realtime.rst

   points<local_cluster>`.

-* Latency may significantly increase during certain core tasks, such as deploying items / services or replicating large amounts of remote items from remotes.
+* Latency may significantly increase during certain core tasks, such as deploying items / services or replicating a large amount of items from remotes.
 It is highly recommended to modify production node inventory with putting affected fieldbus components into maintenance and limit replication tasks to outgoing only.